Cannibalism in popular culture: As a cause or consequence of murder

 A notable cannibalistic serial killer from fiction is Hannibal Lecter, a character created by author Thomas Harris.
 Lecter appears in the novels: Red Dragon (1981), The Silence of the Lambs (1988), Hannibal (1999) and Hannibal Rising (2006).
 Lecter was a background character in Red Dragon, and his cannibalism was not a plot point.
 Public fascination with the character led Harris to feature him in the sequel The Silence of the Lambs, where his cannibalism became a central feature of his character.
 The film based on the novel won several major Academy Awards, which rarely are awarded to horror films.

+Two of the main protagonists of Poppy Z. Brite's horror novel Exquisite Corpse (1996) are gay serial killers.
+One of them, inspired by real-life Jeffrey Dahmer, has a taste for human flesh which he ultimately passes on to the other.

+Lucy Rose's debut novel The Lamb (2025) is written from the perspective of a young girl growing up in an English household where people described as "strays" are routinely killed and consumed.
+When another woman enters her mother's life, the dynamic shifts and the girl has to confront the question whether, rather than eating others, she or her friends may become food themselves.
+Described as part of a trend of "femgore" literature and "feminist body horror", the novel was shortlisted for the 2025 Books Are My Bag Readers' Awards.

 In science fiction

 Works of science fiction sometimes include elements of cannibalism that serve purposes different from those already discussed.